balanced-dev/yuzu-docs/docs/definition/markup.md

 While building sites we'd often try to optimise our images for all screen sizes, using the picture element and source tags in combination with ImageProcessor.
 We started using only the basic functionality of ImageProcessor and the `<picture>` element until we started getting comfortable with both and digging deeper and finding more strategies and patterns we could take advantage of to really reduce the file sizes of image-heavy pages:
 - media queries to serve different sized images for different devices
-- requesting double sized images at lower quality for higher density displays (e.g. retina) with no percieved quality loss
+- requesting double sized images at a lower quality for higher density displays (e.g. retina), which produced smaller file sizes, with no percieved quality loss
-- using WebP with a fallback source if unsupported
+- using WebP with a fallback source for those browsers where WebP is unsupported

-However this came at a cost of maintainabilty, yes we could drastically increase the page load speed by serving images of smaller file sizes (especially with WebP) but we'd keep making errors or forgetting to change a value when making tweaks.
+However this came at a cost of maintainabilty.
+Yes, we could drastically increase the page load speed by serving images of smaller file sizes (especially with WebP), but we'd have to wrestle with unsightly code and we'd keep making mistakes like forgetting to change a value when making tweaks.
 This meant little issues would creep into blocks using picture elements and go unnoticed for a while as it would only effect a certain screen density at a certain screen size.

 Take a look below at an example from one of our projects:
 ```handlebars